 "I can't think of anyone better suited to take on this challenge than Angie," McGraw said.
 "She's bright, creative, organized and extremely gifted when it comes to keeping us on the cutting edge of technology at this day in age.
 We're fortunate to be one of the few programs in the country with someone in this type of role, and Angie continues to be a huge asset to our program in that position."

-"I have enjoyed working with Coach McGraw during the past eight years and have learned so much in that time," Potthoff said.
+"I have enjoyed working with Coach McGraw during the past nine years and have learned so much in that time," Potthoff said.
 "Notre Dame is an amazing place and I am so lucky to have the chance to be a part of an amazing University and basketball program."

 Potthoff took on her new role after a five-year stint as an assistant coach with the Fighting Irish, during which time she worked with the team's post players, coordinated equipment and apparel needs, and assisted with game scheduling, game scouting and practice planning.
 In that time, Potthoff successfully tutored several Notre Dame post players, most notably forward Becca Bruszewski ('11), who more than doubled her scoring and rebounding outputs from her freshman to sophomore seasons, and was a reliable threat, both on the blocks and from the perimeter, during her final three years.
 What's more, Potthoff worked with center Erica Williamson ('10) throughout her four-year career, helping her finish eighth on the school's career blocked shots list (125) and earn a place on the 2006-07 BIG EAST All-Freshman Team.